 Backyard games are one great way to create and spend quality time with your children.
-Aside from the fact that it allows your kids to enjoy their time away from addicting gadgets, backyard games can help strengthen their stamina and enrich their creativity.
+Aside from the fact that backyard games allow your kids to enjoy their time away from addicting gadgets, backyard games can help strengthen their stamina and enrich their creativity.

-Also, don’t forget to personalize the games to make it more fun for everyone.
+Also, don’t forget to personalize the backyard games or outdoor games to make it more fun for everyone.

-Here are 25 backyard games we highly recommend:
+Here are 25 backyard games or outdoor games we highly recommend:

 The game is pretty basic since you will only need to have a hopscotch rug that you can place in your backyard plus little stones, which you can also pick up in your backyard, to serve as everyone’s markers.

 For a more resourceful option, you can choose to draw out the hopscotch squares on the flattened surface of your backyard using white or colored chalk.